 What is Orkambi?

-- Orkambi is a combination medicine, made up of Kalydeco (Ivacaftor) and Lumacaftor.
-The Lumacaftor helps get more proteins to the surface of cells in the body, and Ivacaftor helps the chloride channels in the cells to operate more effectively.
+- Orkambi is a combination medicine, made up of ivacaftor and lumacaftor.
+Lumacaftor helps get more proteins to the surface of cells in the body, and ivacaftor helps the chloride channels in the cells to operate more effectively.
 The combination of these two things helps to keep a healthy balance of salt and water in the organs – particularly the lungs.
 Orkambi is manufactured by Vertex Pharmaceuticals.

-Who is currently receiving Orkambi in the UK?
+Is Orkambi available in the UK?

 What effect does Orkambi have?